segmentio/segment-docs/src/segment-app/index.md

 ## Segment Settings

 The **Workspace Settings** tab shows more information about your workspace, including your team settings, GDPR requests, and so on.
-You might not have access to edit these settings!
+You might not have access to edit these settings.

 The **User Preferences** tab shows your individual account settings, including Notification settings.